brendacs/colludia-gatsby/src/content/authors/pixie.markdown

 slug: /author/pixie/
 author: Pixie Poison
 title: Pixie Poison
 tagline: Read about our author Pixie Poison.
-Colludia is an indie gaming blog focused on games with stories to tell and the developers behind them.
+Indie Story Games is an indie gaming website focused on games with stories to tell and the developers behind them.
 class: author
 roles: [author]
 avatar: avatar-1